datagouv/hydra/README.md

 ## 🧪 Tests

-To run the tests, you need to launch the database, the test database, and the Redis broker with `docker compose -f docker-compose.yml -f docker-compose.test.yml -f docker-compose.broker.yml up -d`.
+To run the tests, you need to launch the test database with `docker compose --profile test up -d`.

 Make sure the dependencies are installed (including dev dependencies) with `uv sync` (see Installation section above).